mik-jozef/chalk/notes/spec-notes.md

-  step out backward,  Ctrl + Up? step over forward,  Down step over backward, Up goto forward, goto backward,
-  |          step back
-  | step out           step forward
-  |          step over
-  Step over: should it record changes that will become irrelevant? if traits will one day contain fields, they must not require being assigned, because that responsibility can be left to classes that implement it. cannot find path/library path cannot contain "x", did you mean "y"?
+  step out backward,  Ctrl + Up? step over forward,  Down step over backward, Up run forward, run backward, step over: should it record changes that will become irrelevant? step over: if the current expression is a function call, step to next subexpression, else step to next expression of the block if traits will one day contain fields, they must not require being assigned, because that responsibility can be left to classes that implement it. cannot find path/library path cannot contain "x", did you mean "y"?